SondagesPro/LS-sendMailCron/README.md

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.54.4)
-- Clone in plugins/sendMailCron directory
+- Clone LS3api for version of LimeSurvey before 4.X in plugins/sendMailCron directory

 ### Via ZIP dowload
-- Get the file [sendMailCron.zip](https://dl.sondages.pro/sendMailCron.zip) (If you use LimeSurvey 2.54.4 or up)
+- Get the file [sendMailCron.zip](https://dl.sondages.pro/sendMailCron.zip) (If you use LimeSurvey 2.54.4 to 3.X)
 - Extract : `unzip sendMailCron.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey
 - If you use LimeSurvey 2.54.3 or below : use [sendMailCron_2.6lts_compat.zip](https://dl.sondages.pro/sendMailCron_2.6lts_compat.zip)